 As you can see, the phrase "lock the knee" can mean a handful of different things.
 And it is important to note that the interpretations can conflict with one another.
 The first involves engaging the quadriceps while relaxing the hamstrings; the second involves relaxing both the quadriceps and the hamstrings; and the third involves engaging both the quadriceps and the hamstrings.

-With the forthcoming translation and publication of Labanya Palit's book from 1955 (please support the project here), we have instruction from yet another of Bishnu Ghosh's students.
+In Labanya Palit's book from 1955, we have instruction from yet another of Bishnu Ghosh's students.
 Much of the information is similar to the other instructors in the tradition, reinforcing our understanding of the goals and practices.

 Some practices that Labanya instructs are less common, and it is illuminating to place them in the context of history.
 One of these peripheral postures is Standing Hand to Toe, pictured above.